appbaseio/Docs/content/docs/reactivesearch/react-searchbox/searchbox.md

 -   **id** `string` [Required] unique identifier of the component, can be referenced in other components' `react` prop.

+-   **index** `string` [Optional]
+    The index prop can be used to explicitly specify an index to query against for this component.
+It is suitable for use-cases where you want to fetch results from more than one index in a single ReactiveSearch API request.
+The default value for the `index` is set to the index prop defined in the SearchBase component.
+You can check out the full example [here](/docs/reactivesearch/react-searchbox/examples/).

+    ```jsx
+    <SearchBox
+    	...
+    	index="good-books-clone"
+    />
+    ```

 -   **dataField** `string | Array<string | DataField>`
     index field(s) to be connected to the component’s UI view.
 SearchBox accepts an `Array` in addition to `string`, which is useful for searching across multiple fields with or without field weights.<br/>
     Field weights allow weighted search for the index fields.
 A higher number implies a higher relevance weight for the corresponding field in the search results.<br/>